 “Being and human beings…are invested with a degree of value that we can’t honor appropriately.
 An overabundance that is magical….Brilliant creatures, who at a very high rate, predictably, are incomprehensible to each other….Abuse or neglect of a human being is … Continue reading

 Source: World Health Organization/UN Habitat, Hidden Cities: Unmasking and overcoming health inequities in urban settings (2010), p.
 40.

 Source: Not quite certain, but I found it posted without credit or any noted restrictions at Paul @bingowings.

+UPDATE: AVAILABLE APRIL 2018!
 “How might it make a difference if you think a disability isn’t something bad in itself but it’s something different, a different way for a body to be?”
-Learn more, as Hilary Yancey, a doctoral student, reflects on her philosophy … Continue reading
+Learn more, as Hilary Yancey, a doctoral student, … Continue reading

 Seen on a Sunday School art board: